renovatebot/renovate/docs/development/shareable-configs.md

 - Presets may be as small as a list of package names, or as large as a full config
 - Shared config files can contain many presets

+Presets can be defined using either npm packages, or with GitHub/GitLab repositories.
+Bitbucket-hosted presets are yet to be implemented.

 ## Preset config URIs

 In human-understandable form, the rules are: